 ‘Cookies’ are small text files that websites may place on your computer, mobile device or tablet.
-We use ‘cookies’ and similar technological capabilities, including web beacons (collectively, “Cookies”) to remember what you have done on one of our websites (“Sites” or “Site”) in order to improve your browsing experience, to help remember log-ins, or to provide advertising while visiting a particular site.
+We use ‘cookies’ and similar technological capabilities, including web beacons (collectively, “Cookies”) to remember what you have done on one of our websites (“Sites” or “Site”) in order to improve your browsing experience, to help remember log-ins, or to provide advertising while visiting a Site.

 Web beacons are images embedded in a web page.
 We use web beacons to see which of our email messages are opened or forwarded so we can better understand what types of email messages our customers are interested in and how we can improve our communication with our customers.

-We place a cookie when you visit a page on which we show an advert.
-This helps us to collect anonymous information about how frequently adverts are clicked and to understand how interesting and attractive our adverts are.
-We don’t pass this information to third parties.
+We place a Cookie when you visit a page on which we show an advertisement.
+This helps us to collect anonymous information about how frequently advertisements are clicked and to understand how interesting and attractive our advertisements are.
+We don’t share this information with third parties.

 Yes.
 There are a number of options available.
-You can set your browser either to reject all cookies, to only allow “trusted” sites to set them, or to accept only those cookies from those websites which you are using at that moment.
+You can set your browser either to reject all Cookies, to only allow “trusted” sites to set them, or to accept only those Cookies from those sites which you are using at that moment.

 All of the ‘popular’ browsers allow you to change your cookie settings.
 These settings are usually found in the ‘options’ or ‘preferences’ menu of your browser.
 To help you better understand these settings, the following links may be helpful to you, otherwise you should use the ‘Help’ option in your browser for more details.

-We work with, and use the following companies to maintain and improve our website.
-We ensure that any company that works with us and collects data, satisfies data protection requirements.
+We work with, and use the following companies to maintain and improve our Sites.
+We ensure that any company that works with us and collects data, satisfies applicable data protection requirements.
 If you have any questions at all, please feel free to contact us and we’ll be happy to help.

-We use performance type cookies such as Google Analytics to better understand how visitors use our site, for example, which pages are viewed, how long customers spend visiting a particular page and how often they return to visit our site.
+We use performance type cookies such as Google Analytics to better understand how visitors use our Sites, for example, which pages are viewed, how long customers spend visiting a particular page and how often they return to visit our Sites.
 This information assists our marketing and sales teams to understand which of our pages are performing well and which pages require improvement.
 We also use Google Adwords, Dynamic Remarketing and Google Tag Manager.

-Clicky is used for collecting anonymous website usage statistics.
-The information that is collected includes internet protocol (IP) addresses, type of browser, Internet Service Provider (ISP), date/time stamp, referring/entry/visited/ exit pages, to analyze trends, administer the site, and track user’s movement around the site.
+We use Clicky for collecting anonymous website usage statistics.
+The information that is collected includes internet protocol (IP) addresses, type of browser, Internet Service Provider (ISP), date/time stamp, referring/entry/visited/ exit pages, to analyse trends, administer the site, and track user’s movement around the Sites.
 Clicky sets the “_jsuid” cookie, which allows Clicky to create, for example, the following usage profile.
 More information can be found in the Clicky Privacy terms.

 GSMA uses a Twitter ‘badge’ and ‘button’ as a quick way for users to post information, articles or stories from our sites to their Twitter account.
-Using this function requires the user to enter their twitter account details, but neither this, nor any other personal information is collected by GSMA in this process.
+Using this function requires the user to enter their Twitter account details, but neither this, nor any other personal information is collected by us in this process.